deckhouse/virtualization/docs/USER_GUIDE.md

 To solve this problem, the AutoConverge mechanism is used, which is configured through the [migration policy](#configuring-migration-policy).

-To understand that network bandwidth is insufficient for live migration of a virtual machine, check the graphs in the "Namespace / Virtual Machine" → "VM Status details" → "Live migration memory metrics" section:
+To determine whether network bandwidth is insufficient for live migration of a virtual machine, check the graphs in the "Namespace / Virtual Machine" → "VM Status details" → "Live migration memory metrics" section:

-- **Processed memory rate** (memory transfer rate) is less than **Dirty memory rate** (memory change rate)
+- **Processed memory rate** is less than **Dirty memory rate**.
-- **Remaining memory rate** (remaining memory) does not decrease for a long time
+- **Remaining memory rate** does not decrease for a long time.

 This means that the network has become a bottleneck for migration.